 - A detangling brush (to be gently used in the shower)

-- A rich, penetrating Styling Cream or Styling Custard for shine and greater styling control
+- A rich, penetrating Styling Cream or Curl Custard for shine and greater styling control

 - Sectioning clips

 When working a twist out, make sure to start from the bottom of your hair and work your way up.
 When it’s time to unravel, it’s up to you whether you use heat or no heat to fluff it out—but if you do, be sure to use a heat protectant to protect the health of your tresses above all.

 Fluff It Out

 Afros are an iconic look that is particularly extraordinary when working with tight textures.
 To keep them fluffed to perfection, you’ll need to pair a reliable stream of hydration using a Misting Spray Bottle with water (or add a dose of your favorite leave-in conditioner for natural hair).
 Use a Wide-Tooth Comb for detangling and a flounce-inducing tool like our Hair Pick to keep it lifted until your next styling session.
 Learning how to pick your hair is as simple as 1-2-3 thanks to the right tools!

 How To Style Coily Hair